jgoergen/Azure202Prep/ImplementCloudIntegrationSolutions/ConfigureAnAppOrServiceWithMicrosoftGraph.md

 ### Microsoft Graph

-* Before your app can get a token from Azure AD, it must be registered.
+* Before your app can get a token from Azure AD, your app must be registered.
 For the Azure AD v2.0 endpoint, you use the Microsoft App Registration Portal to register your app.
 For the Azure AD endpoint, you use the Azure portal.

 * To call Microsoft Graph, your app must acquire an access token from Azure Active Directory (Azure AD), Microsoft's cloud identity service.
 The access token contains information (or claims) about your app and the permissions it has for the resources and APIs available through Microsoft Graph.
 To get an access token, your app must be able to authenticate with Azure AD and be authorized by either a user or an administrator for access to the Microsoft Graph resources it needs.

+* The basic steps required to use the OAuth 2.0 authorization code grant flow to get an access token from the Azure AD v2.0 endpoint are:

+  * Register your app with Azure AD.
+  * Get authorization.
+  * Call Microsoft Graph with the access token.
+  * Use a refresh token to get a new access token.

 * You attach the access token as a Bearer token to the Authorization header in an HTTP request.